-Here are some ways we have used the walkway we created:
+Here are some learning activities we have used the walkway we created:

 Walking the pathway backwards was even more of a challenge.
 When you are looking, back your feet can sometimes step off the path without meaning too.